dumdumrobots/pioneer/README.md

 * Random rotation of between -15 and +15 degrees
 * Random shear of between -10° to +10° horizontally and -10° to +10° vertically

+Problem: crashes on windows, on linux not enough space.

 ### Detect the colour:
 **Goal**: Given a the coordinates of a detected cone, decide if the cone is red or yellow.